devcurmudgeon/ybd/readme.md

 - $1 is relative path to a chunk, stratum, system or cluster definition file
 - $2 is the architecture you're building/deploying for

+Note that all of the current definitions only work for native builds, no cross-compile, so if you're on a typical laptop your only option for $2 is `x86_64`

 Currently YBD generates a lot of log output, which hopefully helps to explain what is happening.
 As we approach the singularity, most of the logging will probably end up being turned off.